codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 ### Private repository - GCS

-- Add your GCS bucket URL in the follwing scheme: `gs://bucketname`.
+- Add your GCS bucket URL in the following scheme: `gs://bucketname`.
 - Supply the Google authentication variable as you would for the GCloud CLI, or the GCS plugin for Helm.
 See details here: [Creating Service Account](https://cloud.google.com/docs/authentication/getting-started)

 Variables: